Arrangements for your stay with us

 Remember, please speak to the ward before visiting a loved one.

-As a Trust, we understand that many of our patients feel more comfortable when sharing hospital rooms with other patients of the same sex.
+As an organisation, we understand that many of our patients feel more comfortable when sharing hospital rooms with other patients of the same sex.

-The only exemption to our single-sex policy is in our Emergency Department.
+The only exemption to our single-sex policy is in our Emergency Departments.

-On the ward you will be served three meals a day at the following times:
+You will be served three meals a day on wards at Aintree University Hospital, Broadgreen Hospital and Royal Liverpool University Hospital around the following times:

 - 7.30am-9am